Ty Defoe: Career

 Defoe holds degrees from the California Institute of the Arts, Goddard College, and New York University's Graduate Musical Theatre Writing Program at Tisch School of the Arts.
 He works with indigenous populations such as the Alaska Native Heritage Center and the Hawaiian Playwrights Initiative, among others.
 He is also a member of the youth council at the East Coast Two-Spirit Society.
 He received a Grammy award for Best Native American Music Album for his work on Come to Me Great Mystery: Native American Healing Songs.
 Defoe is a member of the Dramatists Guild of America.

 DeFoe has written, produced, and performed in many theatre productions, including Clouds are Pillows for the Moon, In the Cards, Heather Henson's Flight: A Crane’s Story, Tick, Tick, and Honor +Family.
 Additionally, he collaborated on the Grammy Award-winning album, Come to Me Great Mystery, featuring the work of several Native American musicians.
 Beginning in June 2018, he, with Kate Bornstein, portrayed stage versions of themselves as "interlocutors of indeterminate gender" in the Broadway premiere of Young Jean Lee's play Straight White Men.

+Awards and recognition

 Defoe is featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Courtney Elkin Mohler.
+He was a finalist for the inaugural Barbara Whitman Award in 2021.
+In 2026, he was named a United States Artists (USA) Fellow.